-Air Curtains and Air Screens
+Air Curtains or Air Screens

 Air curtains and air screens blows heated air (or cooled air in summertime) across door openings and reduces the ingress of cold air (or hot air in summertime) from the outside due to wind forces and natural draught through the building.